spaceotter/unplusplus/README.md

 # unplusplus

-This project aims to generate from a C++ header a C++ library containing stubs with C linkage that allow basic usage of C++ features from C.
+This project aims to generate from a C++ header a C++ library containing stubs with C linkage that allow basic usage of C++ features from C. The expected use case is to allow a C-only foreign function interface (FFI) to use a C++ library.

+The project is not ready for general use yet.

 ## Workflow:
 1. Build the target C++ library.